 The desired future conditions for the Brazos River Alluvium Aquifer in Groundwater Management Area 12 are based on the predictive model files for "Scenario 2 (PS2)" submitted with the explanatory report (Daniel B. Stephens & Associates and others, 2022).
-GAM Run 21-017 MAG: Modeled Available Groundwater for the Aquifers in Groundwater Management Area 12 November 1, 2022 Page 10 of 36

 Stress periods 1 through 427 in this predictive model represent the original calibrated groundwater availability model (Version 1.01; Ewing and Jigmond, 2016) and stress periods 428 through 485 represent the predictive simulation for the desired future conditions.